maestro-performance/maestro-java/extra/doc/Using.md

 **Report Downloaders**

 After the test is complete, Maestro Client downloads the files for processing them and creating the reports.
-There are two possible ways for the client to do this:

-* Direct method via HTTP: in this method, the client downloads the files directly from every single peer on the cluster.
-The client does not need to know the peer addresses prior to the test.
-During the initial phases of the test, the client uses the Get command from the Maestro protocol to request the Data Server address of every peer on the test cluster.
+The files

+* Pooled: in this method, the client requests the peers on the test cluster to push the logs into the Maestro broker into a specific topic for logs.
+Then, the client downloads those files concurrently.
 * Broker method via MQTT: in this method, the client requests the peers on the test cluster to push the logs into the Maestro broker into a specific topic for logs.
 Then, the client downloads those files one at a time.

-Choosing the correct method depends on the topology and specifics of your test network.
-Overall:

-* Direct method via HTTP
-  * Is ideal if the client and the peers are on the same network
-  * The peers have valid addresses that can be accessed via the client
-  * The tests are high scale running for a very long time (ie: several hours), thus, generating files that are several gigabytes in size
-  * Is ideal if the Maestro Broker is JVM-based and runs on a constrained memory environment (ie.: < 1Gb)
-* Broker method via MQTT
-  * Is ideal if the client and the peers are on different networks with the broker on the edge
-  * Is ideal if the addresses of the peers are unknown

 Configuring the Report Download Method

-* Direct method via HTTP
-  * No configuration needed.
-It is the default method
-  * Used whenever the environment variable DOWNLOADER_NAME is null or "default"
 * Broker method via MQTT
   * Used whenever the environment variable DOWNLOADER_NAME is set to "broker"
   * Optional client configuration is available on ```maestro-cli.properties```.
   * Optional worker configuration is available on ```maestro-worker.properties```.
+* Pooled
+  * Used whenever the environment variable DOWNLOADER_NAME is set to "pooled-broker"

 **Distribution Strategy**